 What does tossing the bouquet mean?
 Why does a bride throw her bouquet?

-Tossing the bouquet is a tradition that dates back to the 1800’s (and possible before).
+Tossing the bouquet is a tradition that dates back to the 1800s (and possibly before).
 Other women thought that touching the bride (or even taking something that the bride was wearing) would bring them good luck.
 It’s pretty scary if you think about it.

 The bride would toss her bouquet to the other women as a way to distract them as she made her getaway (better to lose your flowers than your dress, right?)